 - Even after contacting CAPIC, compliance and grievance issues should still be resolved through consultation among applicant/intern, internship program, and doctoral academic program DCT, since the primary relationship is between the internship and the doctoral academic program, which has a direct interest in its student’s progress and often also has an ancillary agreement with the internship.

 CAPIC will no longer resolve individual Grievances.
-Instead, CAPIC will continue to address these issues in terms of Quality Assurance (e.g. program compliance with CAPIC membership criteria and/or policies), and may refer a complainant to outside entities for further assistance (e.g. the CA Board of Psychology (BoP)), as appropriate.
+Instead, CAPIC will continue to address these issues in terms of Quality Assurance (e.g. program compliance with CAPIC membership criteria and/or policies), and will refer a complainant to outside entities for further assistance (e.g. the CA Board of Psychology (BoP)), as appropriate.

 - Internships remain responsible for properly use its own due process procedures for addressing issues with interns.